Coin Grading and Explanation - UK, US, CGS, PCGS NGC

 A very worn coin, with some lettering worn away, or parts of the design not visible.
 Of no value to collectors unless extremely rare.

-In the UK CGS stands for "coin grading service" and the services (with associated products) are sold with a promise of an independent assesment of grade, authenticity and attribution.
-The attribution bit is regarding any "type" or "variant" status and we imagine this would include, but is not limited to, anything from different portraits, inscriptions or commemorative one off designs.
+In the UK CGS stands for "Coin Grading Service" and the services (with associated products) are sold with a promise of an independent assessment of grade, authenticity and attribution.
+The attribution bit is regarding any "type" or "variant" status and we imagine this would include, but is not limited to, anything from different portraits, inscriptions or commemorative one-off designs.

 NGC stands for "Numismatic Guaranty Corporation" and has been used in the US since the 1940's, with grading based on the Sheldon scale.
 This scale allows numismatists to grade coins on a number from 1 (denoting poor quality) to 70 (proof like).
 Coins with imperfections cannot be assigned a number but a "details" grade.
 For those that qualify the number has a prefix as follows: